VRConservation/cmp5/3_plan.md

 **Deciding How and Where You Will Intervene**
 Your key intervention points help you determine where you need to consider conservation actions to influence your overall situation.
-The Conservation Standards define an **action** as a set of one or more **activities** with a common focus that work together to achieve specific goals and objectives by targeting these key intervention points, optimizing opportunities, and limiting constraints.
-[9] Actions should meet the following criteria: *linked, focused,* *feasible*, and *appropriate* (see Annex 2).
+The Conservation Standards define an **action** as a set of one or more **activities** with a common focus that work together to achieve specific goals and objectives by targeting these key intervention points, optimizing opportunities, and limiting constraints.[^9] Actions should meet the following criteria: *linked, focused,* *feasible*, and *appropriate* (see Annex 2).
 Actions are implemented in the context of a **strategy**, which includes one or more actions and their associated expected results and goals and objectives.

 There are many types of actions that can be used for different purposes, such as directly managing ecosystems or species, influencing human behaviors (Box 7), or creating **enabling conditions** that [contribute to strategy effectiveness (see IUCN-CMP](https://conservationstandards.org/library-item/threats-and-actions-taxonomies/) [Conservation Actions Classification for a complete](https://conservationstandards.org/library-item/threats-and-actions-taxonomies/) list of potential actions).
 Working off your situation analysis, you should generate a list of possible actions to influence your identified key intervention points.

- 9 In CS 5.0, we have substituted the term “action” for the previously used term “strategy” to better fit how the rest of the world uses these terms.
+ [^9]: In CS 5.0, we have substituted the term “action” for the previously used term “strategy” to better fit how the rest of the world uses these terms.
 An action is now a component of a broader strategy.

 FIGURE 10
 **Simplified Spatial Maps Depicting Chimpanzee Protected Area Strategy**